Skip to content

 1. Yogurt

-Recent research shows yogurt with probiotics positively affect the gut microbiome, making it a perfect choice for a quick bite.
+Recent research on animals shows yogurt with probiotics positively affect the gut microbiome, making it a good choice for a quick bite.
 Just be sure to pick one that does not have added sugar.
-Boost the nutritional value by including berries and your favorite seeds or nuts.
-You can also throw it all in a blender and make a nutritionally packed smoothie.
+Boost the fiber and other nutrients by including berries and your favorite seeds or nuts.
+You can also throw it all in a blender and make a smoothie to take on the go.

 2. Berries

-Berries like blueberries and raspberries feature a ton of vitamins, and they provide numerous benefits toward gut health, Lindley Wells CNS, LDN explains.
+Berries like blueberries and raspberries feature a ton of vitamins, and they provide numerous benefits toward gut health, says dietitian Lindley Wells.

 “Raspberries are wonderful to eat because they support the production of butyrate, a short-chain fatty acid that is the fuel used by the cells in our gut (colonocytes),” she says.
 They’re also a great source of fiber, helping maintain gut regularity.